tanaysh7/tanaysh7/README.md

 ### Hi there 👋

-I am a Data Scientist/ ML Engineer holding a Master's degree in Data Science from University of Southern California, Los Angeles.
+I am a ML Engineer holding a Master's degree in Data Science from University of Southern California, Los Angeles.
 I love building smart data-driven systems, with my skills in Machine Learning, Software Development and Big Data.
 I have a knack for problem solving and enjoy coding to realize my ideas.

-- 🔭 I’m currently looking out for Full-time roles in Machine Learning/ Data science/ Data Engineering.
+- 🔭 I’m currently working as a Data Engineer at [Cognistx](https://www.cognistx.com/), an applied AI company.
 - 👯 I’m looking to collaborate on: Open source projects, some of my ideas are listed [here](https://github.com/tanaysh7?tab=projects).
 - 📫 How to reach me: Contact details can be found [here](https://tanay.page.link/me).
 - 😄 Pronouns: He/Him